 With Google’s ever increasing favour of localised results, the pressure to optimise your site based on locations has never been so great.
-Fortunately here at Unity Media Eastern we are experienced in helping local businesses get more out of their websites.
+Fortunately here at Unity Online we are experienced in helping local businesses get more out of their websites.

 In this article I’m going to be talking about the benefits of localised landing pages.

 As humans we are lazy, we like to know the answer to our questions yesterday.
 So when a searcher is looking for services or businesses, they want to know straight away if the site they have found operates within their area.
 A well constructed landing page does exactly that.
 If a user knows they have found a business in their area they are more likely to engage with the site and stick around while they investigate your services or products further.